-The speed and agility of cloud-based web hosting has changed the playing field in many industries, expanding the possibilities of technological application.
+The speed and agility of cloud-based web hosting have changed the playing field in many industries, expanding the possibilities of technological applications.
 One obvious example is medical research.
-Phys.org reports that the growing cloud server hosting option is being used in genetic profiling research to allow for a much faster and less costly analysis of DNA sequences.
+Phys.org reports that the growing cloud server hosting option is being used in genetic profiling research to allow for much faster and less costly analysis of DNA sequences.
 Wu Feng, a computer scientist at Virginia Tech, notes that data analysis generally has become more sophisticated because of the speed and scope of the cloud.

 Weight analysis & employee monitoring

 Integrated Visual Data creates software and devices that log weight and other usage data for various freight-handling trucks: pallet trucks, lift trucks, and various kinds of tilt and level indicators.
-The machines allow information about the usage of the trucks to be monitored by operators, as well as stored and accessed by management.
+The machines allow information about the usage of the trucks to be monitored by operators and stored and accessed by management.

-Weight data is helpful for general operational analysis and record-keeping, but the systems created by IVDT are useful in a completely different way as well.
+Weight data is helpful for general operational analysis and record-keeping, but the systems created by IVDT are useful in a completely different way.
 The company has an additional feature that can be added to any of its equipment as desired: an alert system for “rough vehicle handling.”
 This system notifies management of the following parameters related to each lift truck:

 - excessive speed

 - extended periods of idling